 I Don't Know Her Name, But I Know Her Work

-’I Don’t Know Her Name, But I Know Her Work’, is an exhibition of work by past and present students of graphic design at Central Saint Martins.
-New work is exhibited alongside historical works by female designers from the CSM Museum & Study Collection and the display is on public view at the college entrance (from December 2017 to February 2018).
-The name of the exhibition reflects the oft-heard observation about graphic design work from the past by women that it seems familiar yet the name of the designer is not.
+'I Don’t Know Her Name, But I Know Her Work’, was an exhibition of work by past and present students of graphic design at Central Saint Martins.
+New work was shown alongside historical work by female designers from the CSM Museum & Study Collection, and was on public view at the college entrance from December 2017 to February 2018.
+The name of the exhibition reflects the oft-heard observation about graphic design by women from the past that whilst their work seems familiar, their names are not.
 Along with making new work, students researched the careers of the historical female designers and wrote extended captions about their own work and the work from the museum.
 Students designed the exhibition following a concept of 'opening the archives'.

-The exhibition has given the participants an expanded set of graphic design references from the period covered to include female designers and encouraged them to produce critical work with a creative and positive outcome.
-It allowed them to work with the incredible archive held by the Central Saint Martins Museum & Study Collection, and their staff.
-The Museum & Study Collection plan to collect the current students work from the exhibition when the exhibition closes.
+The exhibition has given the student participants an expanded set of graphic design references from the period covered, to include female designers, and encouraged them to produce critical work with a creative and positive outcome.
+It allowed them to work with the incredible archive held by the Central Saint Martins Museum & Study Collection, and its staff.
+The Museum & Study Collection have collected the students work for the college archive.

 There are blog posts about the exhibition on the Central Saint Martins website written by myself and Sarah Campbell, curator at the CSM Museum & Study Collection.
 I also wrote about the exhibition in the American Institute of Graphic Art print journal Eye On Design.